1402.01(a) General Guidelines for Acceptable Identifications of Goods or Services

 - Is in the correct class, i.e., there is no language in the identification that makes classification difficult or ambiguous; each class lists goods or services that are clearly in a single class.

 Deference should be given to the language set forth by the applicant in the original application.

-Care should be taken to use commas and semicolons properly when identifying items that are part of a kit.
+Care should be taken to use commas and semicolons properly when identifying items that are part of a kit or system.
 In general, items that are to be sold together (e.g., as components of a system or kit) should be separated by commas.
 However, other goods within the same class that are to be sold independently of the kit or system should be separated by semicolons.
 This is an exception to the general rule regarding using semicolons to separate categories of goods.
-Here the semicolons are used to separate items that in a non-kit identification would be separated by commas.
-For example, an identification that includes kits comprised of several items, as well as other goods sold independently from the kits, should be punctuated as follows: “beauty supplies, namely, makeup kits comprised of makeup, lipstick, eye shadow, and applicator brushes; skin lotions; moisturizing soaps; and facial scrubs.”
-The use of “and” before “applicator brushes” indicates that they are the final items contained in the kit.
-The use of semicolons indicates that “skin lotions,” “moisturizing soaps,” and “facial scrubs” are separate items and are not included in the make-up kits.
+Here, the semicolons are used to separate items that in a non-kit or non-system identification would be separated by commas.
+For example, an identification that includes kits comprised of several items, as well as other goods sold independently from the kits, should be punctuated as follows: "nail care kits comprised of nail polish, nail polish remover, false nails, nail files, and printed instructions; nail glitter; body art stickers."
+The use of "and" before "printed instructions" indicates that the "printed instructions" are the final items contained in the kit.
+The use of semicolons indicates that "nail glitter" and "body art stickers" are separate items and are not included in the nail care kits.